kerem-erkinsoy/TextEditor-WithDesignPatterns/README.md

 # TextEditor-WithDesignPatterns
 Simple Java Text Editor.
-Factory Pattern and Strategy Pattern were applied as the design pattern.
+Factory Pattern and Strategy Pattern were applied as the Design Pattern.
 UI was designed with Swing.